donesvad/java-ui-test-airalo/README.md

 # E2E UI Test Framework

+## Disclaimer: This repository is based on the original open-source template repository, primarily adjusted to fit the provided UI Automation Test exercise.
+You can find the original repository here: donesvad/java-ui-test-github.

 This project is an End-to-End (E2E) UI testing framework built with a combination of several powerful tools to ensure robust and reliable testing for web applications.
 The framework leverages modern testing practices and tools.

 ## Tools Used